Staking vs. Lending

 By staking or lending cryptocurrencies, you receive more cryptocurrencies.
 This is especially beneficial for users who were already planning to hold their cryptocurrencies for the long term.

 The disadvantage is that with both staking and lending, users risk losing their money.
 Even though there is a high return to be made, there is always a risk that you will not make a return and the entire stake will be lost.
-Therefore, it is important to always do proper research on a crypto project where you can strike or lend.
+Therefore, it is important to always do proper research on a crypto project where you can stake or lend.

 Staking and lending are both ways users can earn a return on the cryptocurrencies they hold.
 It's how this is done that makes the big difference.